 The Recovery Drive can be used to help troubleshoot problems with your Windows PC even if it cannot start.
-If your PC came with a recovery partition, you can also copy it to the recovery drive so that you can use it to Refresh your PC or Rest your PC.
+If your PC came with a recovery partition, you could also copy it to the recovery drive so that you can use it to Refresh your PC or Reset your PC.

 Recovery Media Creator

 To access it, type ‘recovery drive‘ in Start Search.
 There, a ‘Create a recovery drive‘ option will be visible to you.
 Click on that option.
 The Recovery Media Creator is a desktop-based wizard that guides you through the process of creating the recovery drive.

 Click on ‘Next, ‘ and you will be asked to connect a USB Flash drive with the following notification – The drive must be able to hold at least 256 of MB, and everything on a drive will be deleted.
 The wizard will also provide you with the option to create a system repair disc with a CD or DVD instead.
 Choose what works best for you.

 Select the drive and click Next.
 See the screen-shot below.

 Do note that the Drive must be able to hold at least 256 MB and once you create the recovery drive, everything on it will be deleted.
 Click Create.
 Your drive will be formatted.